lanceman2/quickstream/README.md

 ### Work

-We adopted the term work function from GNU radio, through we only have one work function prototype.
+We adopted the term work function from GNU radio, through quickstream only has one work function prototype.

 ### Controller